sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 You can get the ready built codebase [here](https://github.com/nymtech/developer-tutorials).
 You'll find the code in the 'Simple Service Provider Tutorial' folder .Feel free to cross-reference your code or simply just get the code in this existing repository up and running.

-### Introduction

-Welcome to this tutorial on how to build your very first Nym Websocket Typescript application.
-In this tutorial, you'll get a taste iof the technology that Nym has to offer for developers who wish to create applications that have fully private communication protocols as their priority feature.
-Since Nym operates on a blockchain based architecture, blockchain developers can use their creative faculties to make use of this infrastructure to create their next applications!
+In this tutorial, you'll get a taste of the technology that Nym has to offer for developers who wish to create applications that have fully private communication protocols as their priority feature.

 #### What are we building?

+You will be building two pieces of application code with which you can send messages through the mixnet:
+- A Typescript User Client that can send messages to the mixnet.
-Today, I’m going to teach you how to build a Typescript User Client along with a Service Provider, which will receive messages from the former.
-Ill also be showing you how to set up a pair of Nym Websocket Clients, an exclusive technology developed here at Nym, which will work with both our Client and Service Provider.
+- A Typescript Service Provider that can receive messages the mixnet.

+You will also learn how to set up a pair of Nym Websocket Clients, which our application code will use to connect to the mixnet.

 <img src="/img/tutorials/simple-websocket/nym-websocket-demo-2.png"/>

-We'll be creating:

-- A Typescript User Client that can send messages to the mixnet.
-- A Typescript Service Provider that can receive messages from a client from the mixnet.

 We'll be learning: